 Kimberley Smyth (Kalpana) – Communications Administrator

-Kimberley first volunteered at Aishworya for a month in June 2009 and now supports us by managing email, website and newsletter communications.
-Kalpana is Kimberley’s Nepali name.
+Kimberley first volunteered at Aishworya in 2009 and now supports us with our website and newsletter communications.
+‘Kalpana’ is Kimberley’s Nepali name.

-“My time at Aishworya left a long-lasting impression on me.
-Aama, Pramila and the staff do such a wonderful job; the children receive so much love and the home is a well-run, warm, and wonderful place to be.
+“My time volunteering at Aishworya left a long-lasting impression on me.
+Aama, Pramila and the staff do such a wonderful job.
+The children receive so much love and the home is a well-run, warm, and wonderful place to be.
 I found helping the children with their homework most rewarding – they’re so eager to learn.
-I hope to be able to visit again soon.
-In the meantime, I’m glad that I can still support through donation and helping with communications.”
+I hope to visit again soon.
+In the meantime, I’m glad I can still support from afar.”